andrewt319/Jacqueminot-backend/README.md

 # Jacqueminot

-## This is the backend server API for the Psi Pledge Class Build Project Application, Jacqueminot.
+## This is the backend server API for Jacqueminot.

 #### In order to launch the API, use the following procedure:
 - Clone the git repository onto your computer using git clone